 “Single use (daily disposable) contact lenses that are stable on the eye while participating in the activity are recommended.
 The single use allows the individual to get a “sport-specific” prescription and they get a fresh, new lens each time they are being active which may allow them the best contrast vision”, Dr. Pierce noted.
 He also suggested that single use lenses have other benefits for skiers.
 “There are single use lenses that also provide UV blocking technology so if they are to remove their goggles/sunglasses, they are still protecting their eyes from the sunlight.
 One of the other main benefits is comfort for the athlete.
 The athlete will notice the physical and aesthetic comfort of not having to manage frames and goggles or sunglasses.”

 There are quite a few suitable goggles on the market, here are some ideas for adults.
 If are looking for kids ski goggles, we did a piece on that too.

-Giro Index OTG Goggles.
-Designed to fit over your glasses, they are available with a wide range of options including various lens types and tints, as well as 8 different colors for the polycarbonate body and strap.
+Designed to fit over your glasses, the Giro Index model is available with a wide range of options including various lens types and tints, and a bunch of different colors for the polycarbonate body and strap.
 Cost effective, these are a great option for any beginner and offer a comfortable fit for most, yet do not sacrifice anything in construction quality to achieve their low price.
 We recommend having a couple lenses, one for flat-light ski days and another for those bright, sunny days.
 Swapping the lenses takes just a minute, and is definitely best done indoors versus on the mountain.
 Find Here on Amazon.

 As you can see, with careful equipment choice and some planning, you can ski wearing glasses.
 So, while some will claim you need to start using contacts, you can enjoy skiing in your glasses if you wish to.